antrea-io/antrea/docs/multicluster/user-guide.md

           - namespaceSelector: {} # Drop from Pods from all other Namespaces
 ```

-The above sample spec will create an ACNP in each member cluster which implements strict namespace
+The above sample spec will create an ACNP in each member cluster which
-isolation for that cluster.
+implements strict Namespace isolation for that cluster.

 Note that because the Tier that an ACNP refers to must exist before the ACNP is applied, an importing
 cluster may fail to create the ACNP to be replicated, if the Tier in the ResourceExport spec cannot be
 found in that particular cluster.
 If there are such failures, the ACNP creation status of failed member
-clusters will be reported back to the Common Area as K8s Events, and can be checked by describing the
+clusters will be reported back to the leader cluster as K8s Events, and can be checked by describing
-ResourceImport of the original ResourceExport:
+the `ResourceImport` of the original `ResourceExport`:

 ```text
 kubectl describe resourceimport -A